FlatstackSchool/rails-examples/authentication-via-social-networks/README.md

       end
     end

-    context "when provider is not in the case statement" do let(:provider) { "another" }
+    context "when provider checking is not defined" do let(:provider) { "another" }

       it "raises Exception" do
         expect { subject }
-          .to raise_error(ArgumentError, I18n.t("omniauth.verification.not_implemented", kind: provider))
+          .to raise_error(AuthVerificationPolicy::OauthError, I18n.t("omniauth.verification.not_implemented", kind: provider))
       end
     end
   end